Martin Scheinin: Other Activities

 After his years as Special Rapporteur, Scheinin has remained active in issues concerning counter-terrorism and surveillance, as an academic, expert witness or in the media.
 His SURVEILLE project was endorsed in a resolution on mass surveillance adopted by the European Parliament in October 2015.
 He was heard as expert witness by the Tom Lantos Human Rights Commission of US Congress concerning human rights in the North Caucasus, by the Inter-American Court of Human Rights in the Mapuche case and by the Parliament of the United Kingdom in the consideration of the Investigatory Powers Bill.
 His work as Special Rapporteur has also been cited by the European Court of Human Rights and, in the Yassin Kadi case, by the European Court of Justice.

 In 2015, when ten years had passed since his membership on the UN Human Rights Committee, Scheinin accepted again to serve as pro bono counsel for the indigenous Sami people.
 The first case was Tiina Sanila-Aikio (President of the Sami Parliament in Finland) v.
 Finland (Communication 2668/2015) related to state interference in the 2015 elections of the Sami Parliament.
 In its Final Views, the Human Rights Committee established a violation of ICCPR article 25 (rights of political participation), both read alone and in conjunction with article 27 (rights of minorities), as interpreted in the light of article 1 (peoples' right to self-determination).
-The general significance of the case is in its affirmation that indigenous peoples have a right of "internal self-determination".
-Scheinin is involved in ongoing litigation concerning indigenous peoples' rights, including in cases related to mining and climate change.
+The general significance of the case is in its operationalisation of the right of indigenous peoples to self-determination not only as an interpretive principle but also as a justiciable right of "internal self-determination".
+Scheinin remains involved litigation before United Nations human rights treaty bodies concerning indigenous peoples' rights, including in cases related to climate change.
+In 2024, both the Committee on the Rights of the Child in M.E.V. et al. v.
+Finland (Communication 172/2022) and the Committee on Economic, Social and Cultural Rights in J.T. et al. v.
+Finland (Communications 251/2022 and 289/2022) established violations of the rights of the indigenous Sami through Finland's application of its Mining Act on Sami reindeer herding lands.

-Since 2018, Scheinin serves as a member of the Scientific Committee of the EU Fundamental Rights Agency, its main quality assurance body.
+From 2018 to 2023, Scheinin served as a member of the Scientific Committee of the EU Fundamental Rights Agency, its main quality assurance body.